On sub-determinants and the diameter of polyhedra: The case of an unbounded polyhedron

 \section{The case of an unbounded polyhedron}

 If the polyhedron $P$ is unbounded, then the union of the normal cones of all vertices of $P$ forms a proper subset $K'$ of $\mathbb R^n$: namely, $K'$ is the set of objective functions $c$ for which the linear program $\max\{c^Tx:x\in P\}$ has finite optimum.
 Similarly, the set $K'\cap B_n$ is a proper subset of $B_n$.
 Then, given the union of the spherical cones that have already been discovered by the breadth-first-search (we denote this set by $S$), we should redefine the dockable surface of $S$ as that part of the lateral surface of $S$ that is shared by some neighboring cones.
 In other words, we should exclude the part lying on the boundary of $K'\cap B_n$.
-However, this implies that the result of Lemma~\ref{lemma:LowerBoundOnDockingSurface} does not hold in this context.
+However, this implies that Lemma~\ref{lemma:LowerBoundOnDockingSurface} cannot be immediately applied.

 To overcome this difficulty, we make use of the Lovász-Simonovits inequality, which we now recall.
 Below we use notation $d(X,Y)$ to indicate the Euclidean distance between two subsets $X,Y\subseteq\setR^n$, i.e., $d(X,Y)=\inf\{\norm{x-y}:x\in X,y\in Y\}$.
 Also, $[x,y]$ denotes the segment connecting two points $x,y\in\setR^n$ (see Figure~\ref{fig:lovasz-simonovits}).